-At first glance the story tends to tend itself to the idea that the calf was designed to take the place of YHWH.
+At first glance the story tends to lend itself to the idea that the calf was designed to take the place of YHWH.
 After all, they did worship (bow down/וַיִּשְׁתַּֽחֲווּ) to it.
 But that in itself isn’t great evidence for a deity replacement, as I will explain in the next section.
-However, if that is coupled with a properly translated version there is a much stronger case to be made.
-The reason why the story read different between versions is because there is a difficult phrase in Exodus 32:1, 4 & 7.
-In verse 1, Aaron is asked to make a “god” who will go before them.
+However, there are some interesting suggest found in the Hebrew phrasing of the passage that point towards a deity replacement.
+The phrasing in Exodus 32:1, 4 & 7 has been notoriously difficult to translate into English so many versions differ.
+In verse 1, Aaron is asked to make a “god” (singular) who will go before them.
 In verses 4 & 8, Israelites refer to the calf in a plural form saying “these are your gods, Israel, who brought you up from the land of Egypt!“.
 The difficulty arises in the use of plural and singular words; specifically for referencing the calf and how many gods are being mentioned.
-The calf is always referred to as a single entity.
+The physical calf idol is always referred to as a single entity.
 There is no more than 1 calf ever being mentioned.
-But when speaking of the god(s) they desire to lead them, they make use of plural forms.
+But when speaking of what the calf represents a plural is used.
+The calf represents the god(s), a plural form.
 To demonstrate the issue let us look deeper at both examples.

 Exodus 32:1 – god or gods?

 Come, make us a god(אֱלֹהִ֗ים) who will go(3mp/יֵֽלְכוּ֙) before us (Exodus 32:1)